Confidential & Anonymous Testing

 Do the results of my HIV test become part of my medical records?

 Yes.
 Unless you take an anonymous HIV test, your test results (positive or negative) are like any other medical test and are a part of your medical record.

 Can my insurance company find out that I took an HIV test, or even drop my insurance coverage for taking one?

 Usually laboratories aren’t required to share test results with anyone other than the person tested and the medical professional who ordered the test.
 This does vary from state to state and among different insurance plans.
-An insurance company should not drop you for being tested for HIV or even for testing positive for HIV.
-However, some insurance plans may not cover pre-existing conditions, like HIV.
+Thanks to the Affordable Care Act (ACA), your insurance company can’t turn you down, drop you, or charge you more because of a pre-existing health condition like HIV.
+Learn more about health coverage rights and protections for individuals with pre-existing conditions.